 Council leader Ric Pallister said it had managed to fund the budget through "greater internal efficiencies".

-He added it would spend a further £2.2m on "affordable" homes, infrastructure and promoting economic growth.'Additional investment'
+He added it would spend a further £2.2m on "affordable" homes, infrastructure and promoting economic growth.

 Mr Pallister said despite facing "severe financial pressures" the council's position was "sound".

 "I'm extremely pleased that we have been able to generate the savings needed to balance the books without any impact on the services that matter most to the residents of South Somerset and without the need to raise council tax.